nbsato/soiap/doc/instructions.md

 th_stress 5d-7 ! convergence threshold for the stress in Hartree a.u.

 force_field 1 ! force field
               !
-1: Stillinger-Weber for Si, 3: ZRL for Si-O-N-H, or !
-4: ADP for Nd-Fe-B
+1: Stillinger-Weber for Si, 2: Tsuneyuki potential for SiO2,
+              !
+3: ZRL for Si-O-N-H, 4: ADP for Nd-Fe-B, or 5: Jmatgen
 ~~~

 ### Sample 3: variable-cell relaxation by the RFC5 method

 The original RFC5 method relaxes the cell and atoms simultaneously.
 Within the
 implementation in **soiap**, the cell and atoms are relaxed simultaneously only
 at the first atom-relaxation iteration of each cell-relaxation loop.
 Therefore, if you want to performe a variable-cell relaxation as is the original
 RFC5 method, `number_max_relax` should be set to one.
 The cell and atoms are
 then relaxed simultaneously in all the iterations.
 See FAQ for details.

 ~~~
 crystal initial.cif !
 CIF file for the initial structure symmetry 1 !
 0: not symmetrize displacements of the atoms or 1: symmetrize

-md_mode_cell 3 ! cell-relaxation method; 0: FIRE, 2: quenched MD, or 3: RFC5
+md_mode_cell 3 ! cell-relaxation method
+               !
+0: FIRE, 2: quenched MD, or 3: RFC5
 number_max_relax_cell 100 ! max. number of the cell relaxation
 number_max_relax 1 ! max. number of the atom relaxation
 max_displacement 0.1 ! max. displacement of atoms in Bohr